-Driven by the strong convictions of the Mutualist Directors (elected representatives) and the employees, it favours anticipation and long-term actions to serve our members and customers.
+Driven by the strong convictions of the mutualist Directors (elected representatives) and the employees, it favours anticipation and long-term actions to serve our members and customers.

 For companies of the Group, applying a large-scale prevention policy means encouraging the emergence of responsible attitudes towards risks while being economically efficient.
-Various prevention actions are carried out around two focuses, from technical prevention (business risk inspections, electrical or alarm installation advice, etc.) with types of communication media (newsletter, SMS, email, app, etc.) and institutional prevention with the general public, customers or non-customers (road safety awareness for schoolchildren, prevention of accidents in the home, conferences on topics of health, meteorology, and climate change, prevention of theft, etc.).
+The prevention actions carried out are diverse, based on two areas: technical prevention (company risk visits, advice on electrical or alarm installations, etc.) and awareness-raising prevention initiatives with numerous communication media (newsletter, SMS, email, app, etc.).
+Its implementation can also be supplemented by institutional prevention actions for the general public, customers, or non-customers (road safety awareness for schoolchildren, prevention of accidents in the home, lectures on health topics, meteorology, and climate change, checking of extinguishers, life-saving actions, etc.).